gpufit/Comet/Python_interface/docs/step-by-step.md

 - max_drift -> default: 3 * initial_sigma_nm; increase if expected drift is larger.
 - boxcar_width -> temporal smoothing of mu; 0 or 1 for minimal smoothing, larger for noisy data.
 - interpolation_method -> "cubic" is robust; "catmull-rom" needs >= 4 segments.
-- force_cpu -> set True on systems without CUDA (rather for testing purposes than day-to-day use).
+- mode -> default is "cuda", set cpu on systems without CUDA (rather for testing purposes than day-to-day use).
+In the future setting it to torch will allow usage of non-nvidia GPUs but that's currently an experimental feature.

 ### Common pitfalls
 - Wrong input shape: use (N,4) exactly; for 2D CSVs, insert zero z.